-ElderPet (www.elderpet.org)

-ElderPet is a service organization staffed by community volunteers, and began at the Thompson School/UNH.
-The mission of ElderPet is to facilitate important relationships of senior citizens, people with disabilities, hospice families, and clients of health care and other facilities with pets.
+ElderPet (www.elderpet.org) ElderPet is a service organization staffed by community volunteers, and is based at the Thompson School/UNH.
+The main goal of ElderPet is to facilitate important relationships of senior citizens, people with disabilities, hospice families, and clients of health care and other facilities with pets.
 Started as an Applied Animal Science project in 1982, ElderPet is registered with the State of New Hampshire as a Non-Profit Corporation and has received federal tax-exempt status under IRS Code 501 (c)(3).
-(EIN 06-1714543)

-ElderPet strongly recommends that facilities offering Animal Assisted Activities and Therapy require registration of their visiting pet teams.
+(EIN 06-1714543) ElderPet strongly recommends that facilities offering Animal Assisted Activities and Therapy require registration of their visiting pet teams.
 Registered teams are trained and carry volunteer liability insurance.

-If your facility has volunteers with pets who are not yet registered and would like to be, ElderPet provides Pet Partners® Handler Courses and Team Evaluations in the Seacoast area of New Hampshire.

-ElderPet can assist health care facilities and other institutions in finding trained volunteer teams for Animal Assisted Activities/Therapy or child literacy programs.
+If your facility has volunteers who are not vet registered and would like to be, ElderPet provides Pet Partners® Handler Courses and Team Evaluations in the Seacoast area of New Hampshire.
+ElderPet also provides on-line Animal Assisted Therapy classes for your health care staff through UNH Professional Development, should you wish to provide "therapy" rather than "activities."
+ElderPet can assist health care facilities and other institutions in finding trained volunteer teams for Animal Assisted Activities/Therapy or child reading programs.
 Pet Partner® Training/Evaluation Information: elderpet@gmail.com.
-Please put "Pet Partners" in the subject line.

-Finding Pet Partner Teams: elderpet@gmail.com

-Facility Consultations: elderpet@gmail.com

-ElderPet P.O.Box 624 Durham, NH 03824

-Animal Assisted Activities and Therapy for Health Care and Educational Facilities programs.

-Animal Assisted Activities and Therapy have come a long way since its warm and fuzzy beginnings in the late 1970's and early 80's!
+Please put "Pet Partners Program" in the subject line.
+Finding Pet Partner Teams: elderpet@ gmail.com Facility Consultations: elderpet@gmail.com Durham, NH 03824 ElderPet P.O.Box 624 Animal Assisted Activities and Therapy for Health Care and Educational Facilities Animal Assisted Activities and Therapy have come a long way since its warm and fuzzy beginnings in the late 1970's and early 80's!

-Has your facility kept

-up with the latest?

-This brochure will

-quickly bring you

-up to date and give

-you ideas on how to

-incorporate AAA/T

-into your enrichment

-and health care

-Information courtesy of ElderPet, a Pet Partners® Community Partner

-Animal Assisted Activities

-Animal Assisted Activities (AAA) provide opportunities for motivational, educational, recreational, and/or therapeutic benefits to enhance quality of life.
-AAA are delivered in a variety of environments by specially trained professionals, paraprofessionals, and/or volunteers, in association with animals that meet specific criteria. \
+Has your facility kept up with the latest?
+This brochure will quickly bring you up to date and give you ideas on how to incorporate AAA/T into vour enrichment and health care programs.
+Information courtesy of ElderPet, a Pet Partners® community Partner Animal Assisted Activities Animal Assisted Activities (AAA) provide opportunities for motivational, educational, recreational, and/or therapeutic benefits to enhance quality of life.
+AAA are delivered in a variety of environments by specially trained professionals, paraprofessionals, and/or volunteers, in association with animals that meet specific criteria.
 What does this really mean?
 Animal-Assisted Activities are basically the casual "meet and greet" activities that involve pets visiting people.
 The same activity can be repeated with many people, unlike a therapy program that is tailored to a particular person or medical condition.

-Examples of AAA

-- A group of volunteers takes their dogs and cats to a nursing home once a month to "visit." - An individual brings her dog to a children's long-term care facility to "play" with residents. - A dog obedience club gives an obedience demonstration at a residential facility for teenagers with behavior issues. - Pets are brought to a school by volunteers to lie quietly while children read to them.
+Examples of AAA - A group of volunteers takes their dogs and cats to a nursing home once a month to "visit." - An individual brings her dog to a children's long-term care facility to "play" with residents. - A dog obedience club gives an obedience demonstration at a residential facility for teenagers with behavior issues. - Pets are brought to a school by volunteers to lie quietly while children read to them.